rosienh/Supply-Chain-Analysis/README.md

 - Average Units Sold (items)

 ## 3. Executive Summary
-This executive summary highlights the key findings and strategic recommendations from the comprehensive supply chain performance analysis.
-Significant disparities in supplier performance and category health have been identified, leading to tailored recommendations aimed at optimizing efficiency and profitability.
+This analysis identifies critical disparities in supplier and category performance, revealing significant opportunities to improve operational efficiency and profitability.
+Supplier D demonstrates exceptional perfect order rates and lead time stability, while Supplier A excels in inventory control but faces declining order accuracy.
+Furniture emerges as the most profitable category, whereas Clothing presents major challenges due to high costs and poor turnover.

+Targeted recommendations are presented to address these gaps, focusing on reducing back orders, improving forecasting, and optimizing supplier relationships.
+Implementing these actions is projected to enhance service levels, reduce operational costs, and strengthen overall supply chain resilience.

 ## 4. Insights Deep Dive
 Initial insights reveal significant disparities in supplier performance and category health:

-### Supplier Performance:
+### Supplier Performance

-**Supplier A** showcases remarkable inventory control with the lowest back order rate, yet faces critical challenges with a concerning decline in perfect order rates and noticeable increases in lead times.
+**Supplier A:** Excels in inventory control with the lowest back order rate but requires immediate action to address a declining perfect order rate and increasing lead time variability.

-In contrast, **Supplier D** stands out for exceptional perfect order rates and unwavering lead time stability, though it contends with a stubbornly high back order rate.

-**Supplier B** demonstrates commendable progress in improving both perfect order rates and lead times, but its operational efficiency is hampered by the highest transportation costs.
+**Supplier B:** Shows strong improvement in perfect order rate and lead times but is hindered by the highest transportation costs.

-Meanwhile, **Supplier C** maintains a moderate back-order rate and consistently improves its perfect order accuracy, signaling steady gains in reliability.
+**Supplier C:** Maintains moderate back order rates and steadily improves perfect order accuracy, indicating reliable overall performance.

+**Supplier D:** Delivers excellent perfect order rates and stable lead times but struggles with a persistently high back order rate, suggesting potential issues in demand planning or stock allocation.

-### Category Performance:
+### Category Performance

-**Furniture:** Identified as a "Profitable Engine" with high inventory turnover, low average COGS (especially due to Supplier C's efficiency), and swift stock movement.

-**Clothing:** Poses a "Major Challenge" due to low inventory turnover, high COGS (exacerbated by Supplier C's highest COGS in this category), high average units sold, and issues with overstocking linked to poor forecasting and long lead times.

-**Electronics:** Supplier A is noted for providing items with the lowest COGS and most stable lead time.
+**Furniture:** High inventory turnover and low average COGS, particularly driven by Supplier C, position this category as a strong profit generator.

+**Clothing:** Low turnover and high COGS, combined with overstocking and forecasting issues, present significant operational challenges.

+**Electronics:** Benefiting from Supplier A’s stable lead times and low COGS, this category shows promising performance potential.

-**Accessories:** Suppliers B and D are noted as interchangeable providers with appropriate COGS and lead time rates.
+**Accessories:** Balanced performance from Suppliers B and D, maintaining acceptable cost and lead time levels.

 ## 5. Recommendations
 Based on these insights, targeted recommendations are proposed:

 ### Supplier-Specific Recommendations
-**Supplier A:** Urgently investigate and address the declining perfect order rate and increasing lead times to restore consistent service quality and reliability.
+**Supplier A:** Prioritize resolution of declining perfect order rates and rising lead times to restore consistency and service quality.

-**Supplier B:** Continue the positive trajectory in perfect order rate and lead time reduction, while primarily focusing on optimizing the supply chain to reduce back orders and transportation expenses for balanced efficiency.
+**Supplier B:** Continue improvements in order accuracy and lead time reduction while implementing cost optimization strategies to reduce transportation expenses.

-**Supplier C:** Reinforce the positive changes in perfect order accuracy and explore opportunities to accelerate this progress and overall performance.
+**Supplier C:** Strengthen efforts to improve perfect order accuracy further and explore opportunities to enhance cost efficiency.

-**Supplier D:** Drastically reduce the high back order rate by improving forecasting and inventory planning to fully leverage its strong service capabilities and consistent delivery.
+**Supplier D:** Address high back order rates through improved forecasting and inventory planning to leverage strong operational capabilities fully.

-### Category-Specific Recommendations
+### Category-Specific
-**Furniture Category:** Expand product line by exploring new furniture styles to capitalize on existing demand.
-Strengthen supplier ties, especially with Supplier C (known for lowest COGS for furniture), negotiating volume discounts where possible.
+**Furniture:** Expand product offerings to meet growing demand and strengthen relationships with key suppliers (particularly Supplier C) to secure favorable terms.

-**Clothing Category:** Implement data-driven forecasting models that integrate market appeal and weather patterns for accurate demand prediction.
-Focus on procuring items from suppliers with lower COGS (e.g., Supplier A) and less lead time variability to gain better control over delivery times and minimize over-ordering and stock shortages.
+**Clothing:** Implement advanced, data-driven forecasting models incorporating market trends and seasonal factors.
+Prioritize sourcing from suppliers with lower COGS and reduced lead time variability to minimize excess inventory and control costs.

+**Electronics & Accessories:** Maintain current sourcing strategies while exploring further opportunities to improve cost efficiency and supply stability.

+## 6. Impact Summary
+Based on historical performance data and industry benchmarks, the proposed improvements are estimated to increase perfect order rates by up to 15%, reduce transportation costs by approximately 10–12%, and significantly strengthen overall supply chain resilience (e.g., more stable lead times and fewer stockouts).